 The logic to that position is that the bill would disallow any variation introduced in the translated version to have any legal weight.
 According to the bill, "An insurance policy that is translated into a language other than English and that is issued for delivery by an insurer in this state does not amplify, extend or modify the terms of the English language version of the policy."
 What this means for both the insured and the insurance company is that any non-English translation of a contract cannot add to that contract.

-Based on the law’s language alone, it could be a bit of stretch to call the bill “racist.”
-However, opponents may have an argument regarding the difficulties that arise for those do not fluently speak English.
+Based on the law’s language alone, it could be a bit of stretch to call the bill racist.
+However, opponents may have an argument regarding the difficulties that arise for those who do not speak English fluently.

 While the law could allow insurance companiesto be more liberal in writing policies in other languages, literal translations from English to other languages are rarely exact.
 Confusions can and will happen.
 Whether intentionally or not, the law would seem to indicate that non-fluent speakers would be on the short end of the stick should any language disputes arise.